b12-archive/lightning-talk/Readme.md

   * Every next slide is *2000 px* below the previous one.

 0. We use [*parametric-svg*](https://git.io/parametric-svg) to allow animations and interactive stuff.
 During your talk you can increment the parameter `layer` with the flick of a button.
 It starts at `0` and gets reset to `0` whenever you change a slide.
 Feel free to use it how you want.

+0. If you need custom HTML to display, say, a video background, this is your go-to option.
+Pass any HTML (including JS) through this option – we’ll add it right at the beginning of the `<body>`.